 - Sleeping Capacity: Up to 5

-The Wolf Den 16EV is a lightweight travel trailer perfect for families looking to explore RVing.
+The Wolf Pup 16EV is a lightweight travel trailer perfect for families looking to explore RVing.
 The twin rear beds make this possible.
-Amenities include a fireplace, 12-volt refrigerator, air fryer, and dinette.
-Inside, we love the cubby storage that helps keep everyone organized and the camper clean!
+Amenities include a fireplace, a top 12-volt RV refrigerator, an air fryer, and a booth-style dinette.
+Inside, we love the cubby storage that helps keep everything clean and organized.
+Speaking of storage, note this camper’s incredible cargo capacity at almost 2,500 pounds.

-Outside, enjoy the shade of a 12-foot awning and store your favorite camping gear, such as grills and camp chairs, in the outdoor storage compartment.
+Outside, enjoy the shade of a 12-foot awning and store your favorite camping gear in the outdoor storage compartment, such as grills and camp chairs.

 Jayco Lightweight Travel Trailers Under 3000 Pounds